 In parallel, Zachary worked for two decades with scores of professionals in international development and government policy.
 Consistently, he discovered how so many decisions affecting the lives of millions were driven by factors other than those to be served.
 It was often difficult to know whose real needs were being met.

-Isabel, working with Zachary as her coach for over a decade, tried to reach these organizations from the World Bank.
-But it proved too difficult.
+Isabel, working with Zachary as her coach for over a decade, tried to reach these organizations from the World Bank, but it proved too difficult.
 These organizations had wonderful results, but most were not able to scale up.
 What was missing?
 Why was there a missing middle in development?
-With the exception of BRAC- the largest NGO in the world- these social enterprises had huge potential but were operating at a small scale relative to huge need.
+With the exception of BRAC- the largest NGO in the world- these social enterprises had a huge potential but were operating at a small scale relative to a huge need.
 They needed help incubating the organizational preconditions for scaling up.
 More than resources, the organizations needed a focused strategy, systems, data, and a scaling up plan that ensured the preservation of their original values.

-From this joint realization, Isabel and Zachary decided to create IMAGO, a non-profit that would work with these outstanding grassroots around the world, to co-create the preconditions for scaling up and help community based social enterprises prepare to absorb the resources needed to grow exponentially.
+From this joint realization, Isabel and Zachary decided to create IMAGO, a non-profit that would work with these outstanding grassroots around the world, to co-create the preconditions for scaling up and help community-based social enterprises prepare to absorb the resources needed to grow exponentially.